ArmedPirate/CollaborationRaces/Races of the Jungle.md

 ***Plated Tail.*** Your tail is a natural weapon and can be used to make unarmed strikes.
 If you hit with it, you deal 1d6 + your Strength modifier piercing damage instead of the bludgeoning damage normal for an unarmed strike.

-***Natural Studies.*** You are proficient in your choice of one of the following skills: Aracana, History, and Nature.
+***Natural Studies.*** You are proficient in your choice of one of the following skills: Arcana, History, and Nature.

-***Natural Craftsman.*** You are proficient in your choice of one of the following artisan tools: aclehmist's supplies, cartogropher's tools, and woodcarver's tools.
+***Natural Craftsman.*** You are proficient in your choice of one of the following artisan tools: alchemist's supplies, cartographer's tools, and woodcarver's tools.

 #### Flyers